nicholasdejong/nicholasdejong/README.md

 - 🎹Piano - I've been playing since 2014!
 - 💻Programming Nerd - I tend to program in most of the free time I have.
 - ♟Passionate Chess player - [Chess](https://lichess.org/nickacide) plays a big role in my life.
-- 🏑Hockey - On sunny days, I don't mind a game or two.